kaouther-95/Management-of-a-veterinary-practice/README.md

-# Management-of-a-veterinary-practice
+# veterinary-cabinet-management
-- desktop application developed in JAVA for veterinary practice management .
+- desktop application developed in JAVA for veterinary cabinet management .
 - this application uses Derby Apach as the database .